Microsoft/IntuneDocs.pt-br/intune/conditional-access-integrate-jamf.md

 1. Crie um aplicativo no Azure
 2. Permitir a integração do Intune ao Jamf Pro
-3. Configurar o acesso condicional no Jamf Pro
+3. Configurar o Acesso Condicional no Jamf Pro

 ## <a name="create-an-application-in-azure-active-directory"></a>Crie um aplicativo no Azure Active Directory